 - Stand with you before a judge when the judge asks you those questions referenced above;

 - Ensure that any alleged victim or victims have been notified of your application, as required by law, so that have the opportunity to be heard by the Court;

 - Accompany you to the Department of Adult Probation which will verify your eligibility;

 - Ensure that you are notified and attend an evaluation with the Connecticut Department of Mental Health and Addiction Services;

 - Organize and package any healthcare records pertaining to your treatment history and send them to the Connecticut Department of Mental Health and Addiction Services;

 - Prepare for and present information at a subsequent court appearance in support of your application;

 - After you’re granted the privilege of the Supervised Diversionary Program, accompany you again to the Department of Adult Probation for further instructions, including your treatment protocol, and any reporting requirements;

-- After successful completion of your program, including a period of time set by the court, we will apply for a dismissal of the charges against you in court and the court will dismiss your charges.
+After successful completion of your program, including a period set by the court, we will apply for a dismissal of the charges against you in court and the court will dismiss your charges.